ERS-HCL/rest-yaml-test/README.md

 					skuId: body.response.skuId # assign value extracted from json response using "response.skuId" JsonPath expression for json path expression refer https://github.com/json-path/JsonPath
 ```

-### Create testGroup.
+- Create testGroup.
 You can create multiple testGroups one for each test scenerio.
 One testGroup can have multiple REST requests defined as test inside the testGroup.
-   Examples:
+  - Examples:
-      a.
-Create test groups
+    - Create test groups

 ```
 	     testGroup:
 		   -